 Neurobehavioral disorder is a term used to describe a group of diagnoses related to behavioral challenges that accompany brain disease as well as traumatic and acquired brain injury.
 These behavioral challenges may result from brain diseases such stroke, neuro-oncological conditions, and trauma.

 Acquired brain injury refers to a traumatic or non-traumatic brain injury that occurs after birth.
 Traumatic brain injury is caused by an external force.
 Non-traumatic brain injury occurs as a result of disease or illness.

 One of the most common neurobehavioral disorders in children is Attention-Deficit/Hyperactivity Disorder (ADHD).
 According to The Centers for Disease Control, a 2016 parent survey indicated 9.4% of children ages 2 -17 had received a diagnosis of ADHD.

-Autism Spectrum Disorder (ASD) is a complex neurobehavioral disorder that currently affects 1 of 59 children in the United States.
+Autism Spectrum Disorder (ASD) is a complex neurobehavioral disorder that currently affects one of 54 children in the United States (CDC 2020).
 Individuals with ASD often have impairments in social interactions, communication deficits, and behavioral challenges.

 Traumatic Brain Injury (TBI) affects nearly 1.4 million people a year in this country.
 Some of the behavioral changes that can be associated with TBI may include, but are not limited to, increased impulsivity, increased agitation, dysregulated emotional responses, and social inhibition.